Siobhan McDonald

 Siobhán McDonald is an Irish visual artist and was born in New York.
 She holds a bachelor's degree in Art and Design from The Ulster University and a Masters in Visual Arts Practices from Dún Laoghaire Institute of Art, Design and Technology 2011.

 McDonald is an artist in residence in the School of Natural Sciences at Trinity College Dublin (2020-2023).

-She is working with world-leading research facilities such as The European Space Agency (ESA) and The JRC European Commission to explore ecology in light of current ecological concerns.
+She is working with The European Space Agency (ESA) and The JRC European Commission to explore ecology in light of current ecological concerns.
 Her works manifest in many forms including painting, drawing, film and sound.

 Work

 Siobhán McDonald's art practice draws attention to contemporary topics dealing with air, breath and atmospheric phenomena, weaving scientific knowledge into her art in a poetic and thoughtful manner.

 She questions what is still unknown to science and explores the Anthropocene and the recent consequences of our treatment of nature.